 To help celebrate her birthday, I said that I would bring a treat in to her school class tomorrow.
 I originally thought that I would make cupcakes, but then thought that this might be the perfect opportunity to try something really cool that I have been wanting to try for a while now - cake pops.
 I first heard of these from a friend several months ago, and have since been amazed by the amazingly creative variations that I have seen around.
 And hey - what could be better for a pre-school treat - individual portions of cake with a handle!

-The process of making cake pops is straightforward and deceptively simple, and I didn't think I would have too much trouble with it, and it was something that little miss could help me with quite a bit.
+The process of making cake pops is straightforward and deceptively simple, and I didn't think I would

 To start, make a cake.
 Any cake, any flavor, just make a 9"x13" cake.
 We made a chocolate cake from (*gasp*) a mix.
 I had a lot going on today... sorry...
-Anyway, I set out all of the ingredients, all pre-measured, and little miss made the cake mostly by herself, pouring everything in the bowl and mixing everything up.
+Anyway, I set out all of the ingredients, all pre-measured, and little miss made the cake mostly by herself, pouring everything in the bowl and mixing everythin

 The next step was probably little miss's favorite - once the cake has cooled completely, crumble it up.
 I cut the cake in half and we made a half batch, since there are only eight kids in her class, but that made no difference to the fun that ensues when mommy says "go wash your hands - we need to smoosh this cake up!"